vitorguimaraes/word_pronounce_downloader/README.md

-# Word Pronunciation Downloader
+# Word Pronunciation Downloader 🇬🇧|🇺🇸

-A simple audio downloader for english words [🇬🇧 accent | 🇺🇸 accent]
+A simple audio downloader for english words